 It’s also possible that pre-workout may trigger an underlying skin condition.
 People who suffer from pre-existing conditions like acne or rosacea may find that pre-workout exacerbates their symptoms.

 There is limited research to back this up, but it’s worth being aware of.
 Moreover, some people may be genetically predisposed to acne breakouts.
 If you have a family history of acne, then you may be prone to develop acne breakouts .

-Caffeine is the main ingredient in most pre workout supplements.
-Caffeine is added to some pre-workouts supplements in very high amounts.
-Many pre workout supplements contain anywhere from 150 to 300 mg of caffeine.
+Caffeine is the main ingredient in most pre-workout supplements.
+Caffeine is added to some pre-workout supplements in very high amounts.
+Many pre-workout supplements contain anywhere from 150 to 300 mg of caffeine.